fwtompa/mathdowsers/README.md

 ## Running the code

-After cloning the project, but before starting starting the execution pipeline, input data must be loaded  (see README\_data.md).
+After cloning the repository, but before starting starting the execution pipeline, input data must be loaded  (see **README\_data.md**).
 The following commands then execute portions of the pipeline:
   ```
     make corpus (create the database to be searched from the raw data provided by the ARQMath organizers)